LinkSheet/LinkSheet/README.md

 <!-- ---------- Description ---------- -->
 <div align="">

-LinkSheet restores the app chooser when tapping links which was removed in Android 12 (in favor of [verified app links](https://developer.android.com/training/app-links/verify-android-applinks)).
+LinkSheet restores the app chooser for tapped links, which was removed in Android 12 (in favor of [verified app links](https://developer.android.com/training/app-links/verify-android-applinks)).

 </div>